GordonZed/photoshop-22-linux/README.md

 [Choose options 1-6 or 7 to exit]:
 "
 # To install photoshop select option "1"
-# The installer will ask you if you want to install the Adobe Camera Raw Plugin (that is yes in most cases)
+# The installer will ask you if you want to install the Adobe Camera Raw Plugin (y/n)
-# If you don't want to install it the enter 'y', otherwise enter 'n' (You can install it later from the menu if you like) e.g.

 "Would you like to install Adobe Camera Raw at the end?
 (y/n): y"

 # The installer will also ask you weather you want to install vdk3d proton,
-# this utility allows you to use your GPU with wine.
+# this utility allows you to use your GPU with wine (AMD GPUs might require some extra finesse; will try to add some info on that front when I have some free time).

 "Would you like to install vdk3d proton?
 (y/n): n"